-Description Documents the characteristics of the product that the project will be undertaken to create.
+Standard or Principle Description Product scope description Documents the characteristics of the product that the project will be undertaken to create.
 Progressively elaborates the characteristics of the product.
-The features and functions that characterize a product.
-Requirements baseline; unambiguous (measurable and testable), traceable, complete, consistent, and acceptable to key stakeholders.
-Components include, functional requirements, non-functional requirements, quality requirements, and acceptance criteria. create.
-Progressively elaborates the characteristics of the product.
-The features and functions that characterize a product.
-Requirements baseline; unambiguous (measurable and testable), traceable, complete, consistent, and acceptable to key stakeholders.
-Components include, functional requirements, non-functional requirements, quality requirements, and acceptance Requirements baseline; unambiguous (measurable and testable), traceable, complete, consistent, and acceptable to key stakeholders.
-Components include, functional requirements, non-functional requirements, quality requirements, and acceptance consistent, and acceptable to key stakeholders.
-Components include, functional requirements, non-functional requirements, quality requirements, and acceptance Requirements become the foundation of the WBS.
+Product scope The features and functions that characterize a product.
+Requirements Documentation Requirements baseline; unambiguous (measurable and testable), traceable, complete, consistent, and acceptable to key stakeholders.
+Components include, functional requirements, non-functional requirements, quality requirements, and acceptance criteria.
+Requirements Requirements become the foundation of the WBS.
 Cost, schedule, quality planning, and procurement are all based on these requirements.
-Includeproduct metrics that will be used.
-Includes quality requirements, acceptance criteria.
-Includes product scope description, project deliverables, and defines product user acceptance criteria.
-The process of monitoring the status of the project and product scope and managing changes to the scope baseline.
+Requirements Management Plan Includeproduct metrics that will be used.
+WBS Dictionary Includes quality requirements, acceptance criteria.
+Scope Baseline Includes product scope description, project deliverables, and defines product user acceptance criteria.
+Control Scope The process of monitoring the status of the project and product scope and managing changes to the scope baseline.
 Completion of the product scope is measured against the product requirements.
-Includes requirements to project (including product) scope/WBS objectives, product design, test strategy and test scenarios.
-Including planning, identification, risk analysis, response planning, and monitoring risk.
-Schedule baseline.
+Requirements Traceability Matrix Includes requirements to project (including product) scope/WBS objectives, product design, test strategy and test scenarios.
+Conduct Risk Management Including planning, identification, risk analysis, response planning, and monitoring risk.
+Risk Responses in Baselines Schedule baseline.
 Changes in the schedule baseline are incorporated in response to approved changes in schedule estimates that may arise from agreed-upon risk responses.
 Cost baseline.
 Changes in the cost baseline are incorporated in response to approved changes in cost estimates that may arise from agreed-upon risk responses.
-Project documents that can be considered as inputs to this process include: Requirements documentation may includetechnical requirements the seller is required to satisfy, and Requirements traceability matrixlinks product requirements from their origin to the deliverables that satisfy them.
+Project Procurement Management Project documents that can be considered as inputs to this process include: Requirements documentation may includetechnical requirements the seller is required to satisfy, and Requirements traceability matrixlinks product requirements from their origin to the deliverables that satisfy them.
 Work Performance Data contains seller data on project status such as technical performance activities that have started, are in progress, or have completed; and costs that have been incurred or committed.
 Work Performance Information includes information on how a seller is performing by comparing the deliverables received, the technical performance achieved, and the costs incurred and accepted against the SOW